 That's not easy to make a choice between these two sequencers.

 But what I have found is that the Beatstep Pro editing workflow is much better and faster than the SQ-64's one.
-With the Korg, you end up losing yourself in lots of menus, even for simple tasks.
+With the Korg, you end up losing yourself in lots of menus, even for simple tasks, like changing the length of a note.
 The Korg tiny LCD helps a little, but not that much.
 A good workflow is essential if you plan to use the sequencer in a live performance.

 So unless you really need the 4 tracks and the polyphony of the Korg SQ-64, I find the Arturia Beatstep pro more interesting and easier to use.
 Anyway if you use CV outputs, polyphony won't be very useful.
 But since the Korg is not selling its price is now lower than a Beatstep Pro...